RuanDevJs/RuanDevJs/README.md

 </p>

 <p align="left">
-  💌 Would you like talk to me ?
+  💌 Would you like to talk to me ?
 You can send me a message ⤵️
 </p>

 <p align="left">